bokeh/bokeh/sphinx/source/docs/user_guide/categorical.rst

     :source-position: none

 Below is a more sophisticated example of a ridge plot.
-It uses categorical offsets to specify patch coordinates for inside each category.
+It uses categorical offsets to specify patch coordinates for each category.

 .. bokeh-plot:: docs/user_guide/examples/categorical_ridgeplot.py